The Dogg: 2009 and beyond

 The Dogg's fifth studio album, This Is My Time, was released on 3 April 2009.
 The Dogg produced the entire album himself with guidance from Elvo.
 In March 2009, The Dogg was nominated for "African Artist of the Year" by Nigeria's Hip-Hop World Awards.
-The award ceremony which was secretly held and never revealed who the winner was and denied nominating the rapper.
+The award ceremony was secretly held and never revealed who the winner was and denied nominating the rapper.
 The organizers made a controversial comment about who he was and from which country he was from.
 When asked about the issue, Dogg said it was funny to nominate a musician you do not know.
 The Dogg was chosen to be the first celebrity guest in the Big Brother Africa 4 house.
 He entered the house on Friday 16 (week 6 of the show) and left on Sunday 18.
 He also appeared the eviction show, performing "Forget" with Namibian singer Ricardo.

 The Dogg released his sixth studio album, The Power of 7 – Elevating Elevators, on 30 April 2010.
 The album was criticized for its poor track listing and the ever-repeating sole production of The Dogg, which makes the album sound similar to its predecessors.
 In November of that year he announced that he was busy working on an album with rapper Qonja.
 The two rappers collaborated on a short album entitled Lets Celebrate, released on 16 December 2010 on Mshasho Records.
 Produced by The Dogg and Elvo, the album features the hits "Let's Celebrate" with TeQuila, "Be My Shepherd" with KK and Lil' D, and "Merry Christmas".

 Mshasho released The Dogg's seventh studio album, The Deception, on 2 July.
 It was entirely produced by The Dogg and features big-name artists.
-It features South African kwaito star Brickz on the song "Tromentos" and Zambian singer JK on the song "End of Time", and both songs feature Sunny Boy.
+It features South African Kwaito star Brickz on the song "Tromentos" and Zambian singer JK on the song "End of Time", and both songs feature Sunny Boy.
 Mshasho artist OmPuff also appeared on "End of Time".

-The Dogg announced via his Facebook fan page that The Deception would shortly be followed by a part two album, also announcing the title of the upcoming album although not stating when it would be released: "MY NEW SINGLE FROM DDECEPTION PART 2 WILL MUTE AFRICA ....PAKAMISH".
+The Dogg announced via his Facebook fan page that The Deception would shortly be followed by a part two album, also announcing the title of the upcoming album although not stating when it would be released: "MY NEW SINGLE FROM DECEPTION PART 2 WILL MUTE AFRICA ....PAKAMISH".